AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module12/ex5.md

 ---
-title: Module 12, Exercise
+title: Journey Orchestration - External Weather API, SMS Action & more - Trigger your Orchestrated Customer Journey
-description:
+description: Journey Orchestration - External Weather API, SMS Action & more - Trigger your Orchestrated Customer Journey
 kt: 5342
-audience:
+audience: Data Engineer, Data Architect, Orchestration Engineer, Marketer
 doc-type: tutorial
 activity:
 ---

-# 12.5 - Trigger your Orchestrated Customer Journey
+# 12.5 Trigger your Orchestrated Customer Journey

 In this exercise, you'll test and trigger the Orchestrated Journey you configured in this module.